MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/android/index.md

 Xamarin.Forms Android projects now use `FormsAppCompatActivity` as the base class of their main activity.
 This class uses **AppCompat** features provided by Android to implement Material Design themes.

-To add Material Design themes to your Xamarin.Forms Android project, follow the [installation instructions for AppCompat support](appcompat-material-design.md)

 Here is the **Todo** sample with the default `FormsApplicationActivity`:

 [![Todo Sample Application Without AppCompat](images/before-appcompat-sml.png)](images/before-appcompat.png#lightbox "Todo Sample Application Without AppCompat")